vmware/dscr-for-vmware/README.md

 - **SATP Claim Rules** of VMHosts.
 - **Statistics** and **Advanced Settings** of vCenters.

+The Module also contains resources for Creating, Updating and Deleting **Clusters**.

 For more information about all available **Resources**, please visit the **wiki** page of the repository: [Wiki](https://github.com/vmware/dscr-for-vmware/wiki).

 ## Getting Started